 EPC Contracts

-In Bolivia, GTB (under Enron’s management) signed a turn-key, lump-sum EPC agreement with a Petrobrás subsidiary in September 1996.
+In Bolivia, GTB signed a turn-key, lump-sum EPC agreement with a Petrobrás subsidiary in September 1996.

 The total cost under the turn-key contract was $350 million.
-The original contract provided for a completion guarantee, subject to a $100,00 per day delay penalty, with the maximum penalty not to exceed 20% of the total value of the contract.
+The original contract provided for a completion guarantee, subject to a $100,000 per day delay penalty, with the maximum penalty not to exceed 20% of the total value of the contract.
 The turn-key contract also required the contractor to post a $70 million letter of credit, securing delay penalties.
-The delay penalties were forgiven and the letter of credit released as part of an EPC / APC Resolution signed between GTB and PB on July 16, 1999.
+The delay penalties were forgiven and the letter of credit released as part of an [EPC / APC] Resolution signed between GTB and Petrobrás on July 16, 1999.

-In Brazil, TBG (controlled 51% by Petrobrás) opted for a traditional owner-managed construction.
-TBG signed a Construction Management Agreement with Petrobrás SEGEN (Petrobrás’ engineering division) in July 1998 to oversee the bidding, procurement, and construction of TBG’s pipeline in Brazil.
+In Brazil, TBG opted for a traditional owner-managed construction.
+TBG signed a Construction Management Agreement with Petrobrás SEGEN (Petrobrás’s engineering division) in July 1998 to oversee the bidding, procurement, and construction of TBG’s pipeline in Brazil.
 SEGEN has awarded and manages major subcontracts, including subcontracts for the purchase of pipe, valves, city-gates, the SCADA system and four compressor stations, and for the construction of each of the six major spreads of the pipeline.

 When TBG was formed, Petrobrás had already awarded via bids most of the materials and construction contracts for the Brazilian segment of the pipeline.
 These contracts and the associated construction risks were transferred to TBG under an Assignment and Construction Management Contract (CMA) in July 1998.
 Under the CMA, SEGEN functions as manager on behalf of TBG, overseeing execution of all material and construction contracts.
-The CMA agreement provides for compensation to SEGEN of $80 million, which also includes the basic design and engineering for the TBG system.
+The CMA agreement provides for compensation to SEGEN of $78 million, which also includes the basic design and engineering for the TBG system.
 The materials and construction contracts total $1.397 billion.